emmasarge/gallery/README.md

 ```

 * Follow these instructions to fill in the values of each keys:
-    - the SECRET_KEY : use a Django Secret Key Generator such as [Djecrety](https://djecrety.ir/)
+    - the SECRET_KEY : use a Django Secret Key Generator
-    - the STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY can be found on the Stripe Dashboard in the Developer's API section.
+    - the STRIPE_PUBLIC_KEY and STRIPE_SECRET_KEY found on the Stripe Developers Dashboard.
-    - the STRIPE_WH_SECRET: Can be found in the Developer'sAPI section after creating a webhook.
+    - the STRIPE_WH_SECRET: Can be found in the Developer's API above tests.

-**4. Migrate database models**
+**4. Migrate models to DB**

-* Run the commands below to migrate the models and set up an SQLite database:
+* Run these commands to migrate models to SQLite database:

 ````
 python3 manage.py makemigrations
 python3 manage.py migrate
 ````

-**5. Load categories and products**
+**5. Upload data**

-* Run the command below in that exact order to load category then product fixtures:
+* Run the command in this order to upload category and product fixtures:

 ````
 python3 manage.py loaddata categories
 python3 manage.py loaddata products
 ````

-**6. Create SuperUser**
+**6. Create Superuser**

 * A superUser is needed to access the admin panel in Django.
-Run the command below and follow the instructions after (email needed):
+Run :

 ````
 python3 manage.py createsuperuser
 ````

-**7. Run the app**
+**7. Run app**

-* Enter the command below to start running the project locally :
+* Enter the command below to start running the project locally on gitpod:

 ````
 python3 manage.py runserver